ArpanK72/PredSub/Real_Data_Analysis/README.md

 olist <- tail(alist, 2)
 ```

+The paper presents results for `d = 5, 10, 20`.
+To replicate each, update `d` in the respective `Run_All` file and re-run the full pipeline.
+All other parameters remain the same.

 All parameters can be freely modified in the respective `Run_All` files to suit different experimental settings.

 ---